Craftplacer/craftplacer.github.io/src/_posts/2021-11-29-principles-of-proper-web-dev.md

 ## Informing machines about your content

 One term used throughout this guide was **machine-readability**.
-This is where we don't want to make our source code overly complicated for machines and humans understand, and even more want to provide extra machines information about our site.
+This is where we don't want to make our source code overly complicated for machines and humans to understand, and even more want to provide extra machines information about our site.

 ### Adding metadata to make previews on communication platforms more appealing